 Before and afterschool programs provide a safe, enriched, academically enhanced, and recreational extension to the regular school day during non-school hours (before or after school) or periods when school is not in session.
 Afterschool programs keep kids safe, help working families, and inspire students to learn.
-For more information, please click on the Afterschool Programs button on the left side of the page.
+For more information, please click on the Afterschool Programs button on the right side of the page.

 - Service-Learning Programs

 Service-Learning is a teaching method that combines classroom studies with community service in a way that improves student academic grades and increases school attendance and helps students develop personal and social responsibility while at the same time improving their community.
 Service-Learning programs benefit students during the regular school day and also as part of an Afterschool program.
-For more information, please click on the Service-Learning button on the left side of the page.
+For more information, please click on the Service-Learning button on the right side of the page.

 - Continuing Education